pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.2.12
+Ongoing

+- Some design updates
+- Add crash reporter
+- Link to operator website if they have one
+- Behind the scenes package updates

 ### 5.2.11
 March 24, 2022